Teaching Experience and Philosophy Statement

 I believe in student-centered education and self-directed learning in which student inquiry and discovery is at the center of learning.
 I believe in Socratic dialogue as a means to arrive at knowledge, a process in which discovering and asking questions is a catalyst for intellectual and emotional growth.

 My teaching experiences have been varied and wide including being a member of the English cadre and co-department chair of the English department at my school.
 In 1998, I began working in the field of education; I tutored children ages kindergarten to twelfth at learning centers for a few years.
 Then, as I worked on my teaching credential, I was student-teaching at a public elementary school in Pasadena.
-Afterwards, I worked as an assistant teacher at Walden School, a private school in Pasadena.
-After working at Walden School for two years, I began my first gig with my own classroom - I taught eighth grade English at Harrison Middle School in East Los Angeles.
+Afterwards, I worked as an assistant teacher for two years at Walden School, a private school in Pasadena.
+In April 2006, I began my first gig with my own classroom - I taught eighth grade English at Harrison Middle School, a public school in East Los Angeles.
 This two-year long teaching experience proved to test my will and determination to continue in the field.
 It was here, working with kids who came from unstable family lives and neighborhoods where gang violence was prevalent, that I gained the strength and understanding that has helped me maintain a solid grounding throughout the years.
 I came to understand that what and how I teach needed to matter to these kids who face life and death situations daily and I needed to make that connection to help them see beyond the day.

-I taught English at a high school in Los Angeles for five years and currently teach English and creative writing at a middle school where everyday I strive to maintain that delicate balance between lesson planning, assessment, classroom management while aspiring to inspire my students to think, learn and grow through reading and writing.
+Then, I taught English a public high school in Los Angeles for five years.
+Afterwards, I taught English at a public middle school in Panorama City for three years.
+Currently, I teach English literature and writing at a public high school where everyday I try to inspire my students to think, learn, be creative and grow through reading and writing.

 I received my Masters in Fine Arts in Creative Writing (poetry) at Goddard College where I gained a deeper appreciation for student-centered learning.
 I am interested in helping my students balance the study of craft with finding their passions and taking risks in their writing and thinking.